SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "Are you sure?
 You don't have to get the same thing," Pinkie said in a concerned tone.

 "I want to.
-I bet it will be great here," Rarity said.
+I bet it will be great here."

-"Okay," Pinkie said.
+"Okay."

 They both placed their menus at the end of the table and waited for the waiter.